-The name Musa paradisiaca was coined by Carl Linneaus, the father of modern taxonomy, who borrowed the name for the genus from Georg Eberhard Rumphius.
+The name was coined by Carl von Linné, the father of modern taxonomy, who borrowed the name for the genus from Georg Eberhard Rumphius.
 Linné described the only banana he was familiar with: a specimen cultivated in George Clifford's glasshouse near Haarlem in the Netherlands and famous for being the first banana to flower in Europe.
-In 1736 Linné, named it Musa Cliffortiana, which is technically a 'pre-Linnean' Linnean name.
-In Species Plantarum, which was published in 1753, he renamed it Musa paradisiaca, in reference to the forbidden fruit of paradise.
-What Linneaus did not know is that Musa paradisiaca is not a species but a complex, and sterile, hybrid.
+In 1736 Linné, named it Musa Cliffortiana, which is technically a 'pre-Linnean' name.
+He renamed it Musa paradisiaca, in reference to the forbidden fruit of paradise, and published it in the first edition of Species Plantarum, the 1753 publication that marks the boundary between Linnean and pre-Linnean names.